6 Ways to Bring a Sales Pipeline Strategy to Your 2024 Job Search

 Pro Tip: Remember the best time to apply for jobs is as soon as they become available, if possible.

-Build a base resume with all your work experiences, skills, and achievements to speed up your application process.
+Build a base resume with all your work experiences, skills, and bullet points to speed up your application process.

 Then, choose the ones relevant to the roles you're applying for—incorporating keywords from each unique job listing.
 Tailoring your resume (including target job title variations) for every role makes it clear to a hiring manager or recruiter that you have the specific skills they're looking for.